Katiana-lee/Yumm/README.md

 ### Opportunities:

 This project will help solidfy my understanding of React and I am excited to create something that I am passionate about.
-I enjoy cooking and knowing what is in the food that I prepare for myself and my child is an amazing feeling.
+I enjoy cooking and knowing what is in the food that I prepare for myself and my child is an amazing feeling and important during her primitive years.
 I am motivated to make it look minimal as well as being fun and interactive.

 ### Threats: